d2osborn/Power-Outages/README.md

   frameborder="0"></iframe>
 Since the p-value is less than the 0.05 significance level, we reject the null hypothesis.
 Therefore, the missingness of `TOTAL.SALES` does depend on `MONTH`.

-First, I perform the permutation test on `TOTAL.SALES` and `MONTH`, and test to see if the missingness of `TOTAL.SALES` does depend on `MONTH`.

 Second, I perform the permutation test on `TOTAL.SALES` and `NERC.REGION`, and the missingness of `TOTAL.SALES` does not depend on `NERC.REGION`.

 Null Hypothesis: Distribution of `NERC.REGION` when `TOTAL.SALES` is missing is the same as the distribution of `NERC.REGION` when `TOTAL.SALES` is not missing.